Tur-1/My-MVC-Framework/README.md

 ## Route Service Provider

-The `RouteServiceProvider` is responsible for loading route files into the application.
+The `RouteServiceProvider` is responsible for loading route files

-### `app/Providers/RouteServiceProvider.php`

-In this service provider, you can use the `Route::group()` method to load route files.
-Here's an example:

 ```php